into your inbox

 Somehow, the Belgian played at a very good level and cruised into the semi-finals without dropping a set.
 In the semi-finals, she survived an incredible thriller against Myskina, from Russia; after she served for the match in the second set, Henin found herself down 5-1 in the decider, but she managed to come back and she eventually won 7-5, 5-7, 8-6 to secure her spot in the final.

-Mauresmo’s presence in the last round of the Olympic event was not as surprising.
-The No 2 seed had just triumphed at the Montreal Tier I, defeating Elena Likhovsteva in the final, 6-1, 6-0, and in Athens, she was only challenged by Svetlana Kuznetsova in the quarter-finals (7-6, 4-6, 6-2).
+Mauresmo’s presence in the final of the Olympic event was not as surprising.
+The No 2 seed had just triumphed in the Montreal Tier I, defeating Elena Likhovsteva in the final, 6-1, 6-0, and in Athens, she was only challenged by Svetlana Kuznetsova in the quarter-finals (7-6, 4-6, 6-2).
 Yet Henin would later explain how confident she felt about the final, quoted by proximus.be: “After what happened in the semi-final, I felt like nothing could happen to me anymore.
 I was sure I was going to win that match.”

 Her gut feeling proved to be right; in only one hour and 18 minutes, she dismissed Mauresmo 6-3, 6-3, without even facing a break point.
 The Belgian put constant pressure on Mauresmo’s backhand, while the Frenchwoman, once again betrayed by her nerves, struggled with her first serve.
 Henin could enjoy her triumph after a three tough months; she had become the second Belgian woman in sports history to obtain an Olympic gold medal.